Mackenzie McKee Shows Off Gym Body After Announcing Split, Says She Is Back In Her ‘Happy Place’

 “Watching the show and catching him in lies, seeing how independent he is, I realize I deserve better.”

-She added, “I have fought for this marriage for many years, and lately, I’ve really opened my eyes to what a horrible person he is.”
+“I have fought for this marriage for many years, and lately, I’ve really opened my eyes to what a horrible person he is,” she added.

 Mackenzie and Josh were first introduced to audiences on Mackenzie’s Season 4 episode of 16 and Pregnant.
-On the episode, Mackenzie found out she was pregnant with the couples son, Gannon.
-Mackenzie was then featured on the short-lived spin-off series Teen Mom 3 along with current Teen Mom 2 cast member Briana DeJesus.
-The show lasted for only one season though, but Mackenzie maintained a large social media presence.
+On the episode, Mackenzie found out she was pregnant with the couple’s son, Gannon.
+Mackenzie was then featured on the short-lived spin-off series, Teen Mom 3, along with current Teen Mom 2 cast member Briana DeJesus.
+The show lasted for only one season, but Mackenzie maintained a large social media presence.

-Following the end of the show, Mackenzie and Josh tied-the-knot in 2013.
+Following the end of the show, Mackenzie and Josh tied the knot in 2013.
 They also went on to have two more children together, a daughter named Jaxie and another son named Broncs.

 Rumors that Mackenzie would be added to the cast of Teen Mom 2 were swirling back in 2017.
 However, the spot eventually went to Briana DeJesus.
 Mackenzie was featured on a one-hour catch up special about her life.

 Earlier this year, it was revealed that she would be added to the cast of Teen Mom OG as a “guest mom.”
 The show wrapped up with its season finale last Monday and it is unclear if Mackenzie will return to the show for another season.
-She will appear on the upcoming reunion special which she traveled to New York City to film last month.
+She will appear on the upcoming reunion special, which she traveled to New York City to film last month.

 The Teen Mom OG reunion special will air Monday on MTV.